-We’ve grown quite addicted lately to these little nutty cookies bathed in snowy powdered sugar.
+Lately, we’ve grown quite addicted to Mexican wedding cookies, these little nutty cookies bathed in snowy powdered sugar.
 In the US, they are commonly known as Mexican wedding cookies.
 But turns out that they are the same as Spanish wedding cookies, or Austrian kipferin, or Russian tea cakes.
-My Mexican-American friend Bertha approved of them as being Mexican, but also added that once, after her German friend sampled a similar cookie somewhere, she declared that it was utterly German.
+My Mexican-American friend Bertha approved of them as being Mexican, but also added that her German friend had claimed them purely German.
 So, turns out they are quite universal, these cookies, which is great!
 It means you will all love them.
 Enjoy!
 And Happy Holidays!

 Mexican Wedding Cookies